 9 Moran St., Newton

 This spot is all about chicken and waffles.
-Go for a turkey burger waffle sandwich, mini waffles with cheddar and chives or classic chicken and waffles.
-You may want to wear your stretchy pants for the fried chicken and waffle sandwiches stacked with green tomato and cheddar cheese waffles.
+Go for a waffle turkey burger, mini waffles with cheddar and chives or classic chicken and waffles.
+You may want to wear your stretchy pants for the fried chicken sandwiches made with green tomato and cheddar cheese waffles.
 If the kids’ eyes are bigger than their stomachs, no worries: There’s a kid version of the real thing with chicken fingers and waffle sticks.

-The kids’ menu here is no joke, complete with items like volcano french toast (stacked French toast sticks filled with strawberries and whipped cream) or creamy white cheddar mac and cheese.
+The kids’ menu here is no joke, complete with items like volcano french toast chock-full of strawberries and whipped cream and creamy white cheddar mac and cheese.
 It’s strong on the waffle front, too, thanks to the S’mores number with chocolate chips, marshmallows, crushed graham crackers and chocolate syrup.
-For the grown-ups, go healthy-ish with the Tropical Crunch chock-full of bananas, strawberries, mango and granola with a strawberry reduction on the side, or go for the cheat meal-worthy salted caramel, which comes with bacon, vanilla mascarpone, brown sugar walnut crumble and salted caramel drizzle.
+For the grown-ups, go healthy-ish with the Tropical Crunch, loaded with bananas, strawberries, mango and granola with a side of strawberry reduction, or go for the cheat meal-worthy salted caramel, which comes with bacon, vanilla mascarpone, brown sugar walnut crumble, caramel and sea salt.

-Want to whip some up on your own?
+Want to whip some up on your own for International Waffle Day?
 Scour the WaffleWaffle online store for Belgian-style liege waffles you can serve up at home.